-Step 3: Select the Facebook page you want to use for the campaign.
+Select the “Lead method”, and the Facebook page you want to use for the campaign.
 You can also switch on the “Dynamic creative” button.

-Not sure how to create Custom Audiences either?
-No problem, we’ve got you covered: Here you can find a step-by-step guide to Facebook Custom Audiences.
-With LeadsBridge’s integrations, you can connect your CRM or autoresponder to Facebook Custom Audiences and pull data automatically out of different sources and into Facebook to create your ideal audiences.
+Remember that with LeadsBridge integrations, you can connect your CRM or autoresponder to Facebook Custom Audiences and pull data automatically from different sources and into Facebook to create your ideal audiences in no time.

 Here are some of our most popular integrations for Facebook Custom Audiences:

 After setting up your ad’s Placement, click “Continue”.
 This will take to the final stage of your “ad creation”.
 Follow the following step by step instructions to complete your ad’s design.

 Step 1: Choose an “Ad name”.
 Under the “Identify” section, type in the “Facebook Page” you want to represent your business at the ad set level.

 Step 2: configure the “Ad setup”.